|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three main causes of relapse in addicts.
+-Identify three main causes of addiction relapse.

 -Name five reasons addicts can become addicted to the program.